Antoinenrico/DRT_start_from_python/README.md

 ## **2. Ridge Regression**

 Ridge regression is a type of linear regression that includes a regularization term.
 The regularization term discourages overly complex models which can lead to overfitting.
 The strength of the regularization is controlled by a parameter, often denoted as \( \lambda \).
+A dedicate file is about this topic.

 - To see how we started :
 https://www.youtube.com/watch?v=lJP8mQDyfPU&list=LL&index=5